edvler/yii2-adldap-module/readme.md

 					'admin_username' => 'ActiveDirectoryUser',
 					'admin_password' => 'StrongPassword'
 				],
 		        //Connect on Adldap instance creation (default).
 If you don't want to set password via main.php you can
 		        //set autoConnect => false and set the admin_username and admin_password with
-			//Yii::$app->ldap->setAdminUsername and Yii::$app->ldap->setAdminPassword function
-			//After setting you can connect with Yii::$app->ldap->connect();
-			//See http://adldap.sourceforge.net/wiki/doku.php?id=documentation_connections at the bottom
+			//\Yii::$app->ldap->connect('admin_username', 'admin_password');
+			//See function connect() in https://github.com/Adldap2/Adldap2/blob/v5.2/src/Adldap.php

 			'autoConnect' => true
 		]